hbc/GABE_course/lessons/Ensembl-handson.md

 	![stats](../img/ensembl_info.png)

 4. Go back to the human genome page by clicking on the image.
 In the search bar type `ldlr`.
 5. From the search results select `LDLR (Human Gene)`.
-The gene page for MOV10 should populate.
+The gene page for LDLR should populate.

 	![gene_view](../img/ensembl_ldlr_gene.png)